-She is a former director of GrainCorp Limited (March 2011 until March 2020). and Chair of Warakirri Asset Management Pty Ltd (July 2006 until December 2018).
+She is a former director of GrainCorp Limited (March 2011 until March 2020), and Chair of Warakirri Asset Management Pty Ltd (July 2006 until December 2018).

-Board Committee memberships: Member of the Environment,

-Health and Safety Committee.
+Member of the Environment, Health and Safety Committee.
 Member of the Audit and Risk Committee.